cossacklabs/product-docs/themis/spec/secure-cell.md

 **Seal** and **Token Protect** modes require additional storage.
 In these modes a completely new, random IV is generated for each encrypted piece of data.
-Thus, user-provided context is optional in Seal and Token Protect modes but it can still be used to enhance security.
+Thus, user-provided context is optional in Seal and Token Protect modes but it can still be provided to enhance security even further.

 On the other hand, **Context Imprint** mode does not have any additional storage available.
 It is completely deterministic: